-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 15. The group’s swarms are fairly simple.
 Several times a week, someone will drop a link in the Discord chat, and people click over and attack the comments section.

-16. Like this video of Philippot talking to his supporters.
-They flooded it with pro-FN memes.
+16. Like this video of Florian Philippot, one of Le Pen’s main advisors, talking to his supporters.
+They flooded it with pro-FN hashtags.

 17. They do the same thing with hashtags.
 Here’s them talking about the recent “white genocide” Twitter meme.